 One of the Ireland traditions for Christmas that my mum always did was put a candle in the window.
 Now I will clarify, it was one of those electric candles with seven candles, not an actual flaming one.

 The candle in the window is a signal to those who are far from their own home or travelling that they are welcome in that house.
-It is a reminder of the inns where Mary and Jesus went for lodgings on the eve of the nativity.
+It is a reminder of the inns where Mary and Joseph went for lodgings on the eve of the nativity.